Trustworthy AI: Homomorphic encryption

 Homomorphic encryption allows for computing on encrypted data, where the outcomes or result is still encrypted and unknown to those performing the computation, but can be deciphered by the original encryptor.
 It is often developed with the goal of enabling use in jurisdictions different from the data creation (under, for instance, GDPR).

 ITU has been collaborating since the early stage of the HomomorphicEncryption.org standardization meetings, which has developed a standard on homomorphic encryption.
 The fifth homomorphic encryption meeting was hosted at ITU HQ in Geneva.

 Federated learning

 Zero-sum masks as used by federated learning for privacy preservation are used extensively in the multimedia standards of ITU-T Study Group 16 (VCEG) such as JPEG, MP3, H.264, and H.265 (commonly known as MPEG).

 Zero-knowledge proof

 Previous pre-standardization work on the topic of zero-knowledge proof has been conducted in the ITU-T Focus Group on Digital Ledger Technologies.

 Differential privacy

 The application of differential privacy in the preservation of privacy was examined at several of the "Day 0" machine learning workshops at AI for Good Global Summits.

+Mozilla "Rebel Alliance"

+In January 2026, the Mozilla Foundation and its subsidiaries announced a strategic shift to deploy their entire $1.4 billion reserve into building what foundation president Mark Surman termed a "rebel alliance" for trustworthy AI.
+Framed by Surman as a mission-driven alternative to the market dominance of OpenAI and Anthropic, the initiative seeks to establish an open-source AI stack by 2028.

+The alliance includes several startups funded via Mozilla Ventures, specifically focusing on decentralized governance and transparency: